awslabs/aws-athena-query-federation/athena-federation-sdk-tools/README.md

 This module contains a collection of tools that are helpful in developing and testing Athena Query Federation components such as connectors.
 A detailed list of the tools that can be found in this module can be found below.

-* **Connector Validator** - A runnable which emulates the calls that Athena will make to your Lambda function as part of executing a select * from <database>.<table> where <optional constraint>.
+* **Connector Validator** - A runnable class which emulates the calls that Athena will make to your Lambda function as part of executing a select * from <database>.<table> where <optional constraint>.
 The goal of this tool is to help your troubleshoot connectors by giving you visibility of what 'Athena' would see.
-You can run this tool by using the helper script in the tools directory ../tools/validate_connector.sh lambda_func_name
+You can run this tool by using the helper script in the tools directory ../tools/validate_connector.sh --lambda-func lambda_func [--record-func record_func] [--catalog catalog] [--schema schema [--table table [--constraints constraints]]] [--planning-only] [--help]